-- The Flash memory and RAM data are undefined if they are read from the debugger. - · An error occurs if an attempt is made to program the Flash memory through ICDmini.
+- The Flash memory data is undefined if it is read from the debugger. - An error occurs if an attempt is made to program the Flash memory through ICDmini.

 However, the Flash security function can be disabled by entering the unprotecting password predefined to GNU17 IDE (the security function will take effect again after a reset).
 For setting the password, refer to the "(S1C17 Family C Compiler Package) S5U1C17001C Manual."